skrattaren/apf.rst/apf.rst

   the special quest level.
 And if you're hallucinatory, you may get to see the Luggage.

-- "`Dream Park: The Californian Voodoo Game`_", by Larry Niven and Stephen Barnes, 1991.
+- **Dream Park: The Californian Voodoo Game**, by Larry Niven and Stephen Barnes, 1991.

   The UK edition of this book describes the character Alan Myers as "a